 11 of 16

 Winter winds, rains, and snow can cause problems with any roof.
 If you are handy, do a complete roof inspection to look for loose shingles, cracks, or broken seals around pipes.
-If ladders and heights are not your thing, hire a professional.
+If not, hire a professional.

 12 of 16